Rome spring

 What’s going on in spring in Rome

-Very much happens in April.
-It starts with the Easter celebrations.
-These are followed by the celebrations of Rome’s Founding Day on April 21 and Liberation Day on April 25.
-The only holiday in May is May 1st.
-In June a state holiday is celebrated on June 2 and the day of the Roman city patrons Peter and Paul on June 29.
+Rome spring is full of events.
+It begins with Easter celebrations, followed by Rome’s Founding Day on April 21 and Liberation Day on April 25.
+The only holiday in May is May 1st with a big free concert.

 Rome Spring Campidoglio Concert

-However, it’s not easy to find budget hotels in spring in the ancient Campus Martius, which stretches from the Tiber to Piazza del Popolo, the Spanish Steps and Piazza Venezia.
-We have compiled some hotel recommendations on our hotels page.
+Finding affordable hotels during the spring season in the historic Campus Martius area can be challenging.
+This district spans from the Tiber River to Piazza del Popolo, the Spanish Steps, and Piazza Venezia.
+To assist you, we have curated a list of recommended hotels on our hotels page.

 Rome spring artichokes

-Among the classics, we would like to mention artichokes.
-They are a winter vegetable, but you can still find them fried until the end of April – Carciofi alla Giudia (pronounced Kartschofi alla Djudia), or cooked in oil – Carciofi alla Romana.
-Other classic antipasti are fried zucchini flowers – fiori di zucca, fried stockfish – baccalà and fried rice balls – supplì.
+The artichoke is a must among the traditional dishes.
+Although they are a winter vegetable, they can be enjoyed until the end of April, either fried as Carciofi alla Giudia (pronounced Kartschofi alla Djudia) or cooked in oil as Carciofi alla Romana.
+Other classic appetizers include fried zucchini flowers known as fiori di zucca, fried stockfish called baccalà, and fried rice balls known as supplì.

 Pasta is something Romans eat all year round.
-The basic recipe is Gricia (pronounced Greedja) – with cheek bacon and the sheep’s cheese Pecorino, variations are Amatriciana (pronounced Amatridjana) – with tomatoes, and Carbonara, with egg.
-And there is Cacio e Pepe – melting the pasta in the pecorino is a skill, and black pepper is added.
+The basic recipe is Gricia (pronounced Greedja), which consists of cheek bacon and Pecorino, a type of sheep’s cheese.
+Variations include Amatriciana (pronounced Amatridjana), where tomatoes are added, and Carbonara, with eggs.
+Additionally, there is Cacio e Pepe, where melting the pasta with pecorino requires skill, and black pepper is added.

 Spring in Rome Gricia with truffle

-There are many good trattorias in Rome.
-Giordi near Campo de’ Fiori, Virginiae behind Piazza Navona, Miscellanea near the Pantheon, La Canonica in Trastevere or Isidoro between the Colosseum and San Giovanni are just a few examples.
+Rome boasts numerous excellent trattorias, such as Giordi located near Campo de’ Fiori, Virginiae tucked behind Piazza Navona, Miscellanea in close proximity to the Pantheon, La Canonica situated in Trastevere, and Isidoro positioned between the Colosseum and San Giovanni, to name just a handful.

-For fish, our favorites are the rustic bar Sotto il Mare on Via Tunisi, below the entrance to the Vatican Museums, and the elegant Ripa 12 in Trastevere, but there are many others.
+For seafood, our favorites are the rustic bar Sotto il Mare on Via Tunisi, below the entrance to the Vatican Museums, and the lovely Trattoria del Pesce on Via Folco Portinari 27, but there are many others.

-In Rome you will find a huge offer from noble designer fashion to mass-produced goods of international retail chains.
-Here you can stock up on the latest summer fashion at good prices.
+In Rome you will find a wide range of fashion, from high-end designer fashions to mass-produced goods from international retail chains.
+Stock up on the latest spring and summer fashions at great prices.

 Rome spring Porta Portese

-Outside of Rome, there are two outlet centers in Castel Romano and in Valmontone.
-Both also have an amusement park.
+Outside of Rome are two outlet centers located in Castel Romano and Valmontone.
+In addition, both of these centers have amusement parks nearby.

-Bargains and collectibles can also be found at the Porta Portese flea market every Sunday morning between Viale Trastevere and Tiber, streetcar 3 and 8.
+Bargains and collectibles can also be found at the Porta Portese flea market, held every Sunday morning between Viale Trastevere and the Tiber, on trams 3 and 8.

 Leave a Comment